robertjspencer/robertjspencer.github.io/index.md

 # Introduction

-This portfolio is a collection of my own SQL projects and anything related to analytics including appropriate university coursework.
+This portfolio is a collection of my own SQL projects and anything related to analytics or health including appropriate university coursework.

 On roughly the 7th of May 2022 I decided I wanted to pursue a career in health analytics, after starting a qualitative analysis project of Long COVID Facebook posts for one of my university courses, CMYHE302 - 'Health in the Digital Era', sparking my interest in the field.